 Economic Factors and Next Year's Budget.
 The future finances of the Agency will largely be determined by pending decisions of its governing board regarding the inclusion of additional streets within the Agency's boundary and possible exclusion of land and increment value from existing renewal boundary.
-This could include inclusion of Portland Avenue from Gloucester Street to Clackamas Boulevard for possible streetscape improvements.

 Requests for Information.
 This report was modeled after "Management's Discussion and Analysis" prepared by other cities, based on figures furnished by the Gladstone Urban Renewal Agency's auditors.
-Questions concerning any of the information provided in this report or requests for additional financial information should be addressed to City staff at 525 Portland Avenue, Gladstone, 97027 or call 503-557-2767.
+Questions concerning any of the information provided in this report or requests for additional financial information should be addressed to City staff at 525 Portland Avenue, Gladstone, 97027 or call 503.479.6860.
 Staff may consult with the City's auditor, Merina & Company.